Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Numerical Results

 \section{Numerical Results}

-We discretize the local monitoring \ac{ocp}~\eqref{min:ocp:local:monitoring:fix:tau} via a multiple shooting method using the RK4 integrator~\cite{rao2009survey}.
-We model and solve this via CasADi~\cite{andersson2019casadi} utilizing the interior-point solver IPOPT~\cite{wachter2006implementation}.
-Optimization of the monitoring durations is done using a projected gradient descent with diminishing step size.
-All simulations were conducted on a hardware featuring an Intel i5 processor running at 1.60GHz with 16GB of RAM.
-In the following results all regions have randomly generated constant dynamics with norm bounded by one.
-All targets either have a Gaussian sensing model or a nonconvex sensing model, the exact form of which is omitted here for space reasons.
-All specific details on problem set up can be found in the provided repository \url{github.com/hallfjonas/hytoperm}.
+We discretize the local monitoring \ac{ocp}~\eqref{min:ocp:local:monitoring} via a multiple shooting method using the RK4 integrator~\cite{rao2009survey}.
+We model and solve this in CasADi~\cite{andersson2019casadi} utilizing IPOPT~\cite{wachter2006implementation}.
+Simulations were conducted on a hardware featuring an Intel i5 processor running at 1.60GHz with 16GB of RAM.
+All regions have randomly generated constant dynamics with norm bounded by one.
+Problem set up details can be found in the repository \url{github.com/hallfjonas/hytoperm}.

-We first consider the scenario illustrated in \figref{fig:tsp:initial:optimal:trajectory}, which contains four targets and ten regions. \figref{fig:optimization:small:experiment} compares the two variants \ref{item:opti:variant:1} and \ref{item:opti:variant:2}.
-Note that in this particular scenario, variant \ref{item:opti:variant:2} completes its optimization procedure before variant \ref{item:opti:variant:1} even converges to a steady-state cycle.
-This is due to the fact that this variant is capable of modifying the monitoring periods more rapidly and as a result the steady-state is reached more quickly.
-For both variants we see that the objective function is flat near the local optimum, since the cost does not change for the final few iterations while the monitoring durations are still updated. \figref{fig:mse:and:controls} depicts the controls for the optimal cycle together with the mean estimation errors for variant~\ref{item:opti:variant:1}.
-The results show that throughout the cycle the control constraints $\| u(t) \| \leq 1$ are respected and that the mean estimation errors are indeed periodic.
-Both variants converge to the same cycle, which is identical to the one shown in~\figref{fig:tsp:initial:optimal:trajectory}.
+We first consider the scenario illustrated in \figref{fig:example:environment} with four targets and ten regions. \figref{fig:optimization:small:experiment} depicts the evolution of the global cost function together with the parameter $\tau_1$ to compare the two variants \ref{item:opti:variant:1} and \ref{item:opti:variant:2}.
+The evolution of the other monitoring durations have similar profiles.
+Note that in this particular scenario, variant \ref{item:opti:variant:2} completes its optimization procedure before variant \ref{item:opti:variant:1} even converges to the first steady-state loop.
+This is due to the fact that this variant is capable of modifying the monitoring periods more rapidly.
+As a result steady-state is reached more quickly.
+For both variants we see that the objective function is flat near the local optimum, since the cost does not change for the final few iterations while the monitoring durations are still updated. \figref{fig:mse:and:controls} depicts the controls for the optimal periodic trajectory together with the mean estimation errors for variant~\ref{item:opti:variant:1}.
+The results show that throughout the loop the control constraints $\| u(t) \|_2 \leq 1$ are respected, and that the mean estimation errors are indeed periodic.
+Both variants converge to the same loop (as depicted in~\figref{fig:tsp:initial:optimal:trajectory}).